wfinn/foodle/README.md

 Deleting the Cookie will result in losing the account.

 ## TODO
+- nicer errors
+- confirm use of cookeis and storage of data
 - locks on the .json files
 - character whitelist for names